Songmu/ghsummon/README.md

 ## Exclusion Control

 ghsummon uses branch-name-based exclusion.
 For each file with an `@copilot` directive, a branch named `ghsummon-<filepath>` is created.
 If the branch already exists, the file is skipped (work already in progress).
 Once the PR is merged and the branch is deleted, the same file can be processed again.

-## Similar solutions and inspirations

-@copilot Please look for tools or ideas similar to ghsummon!!

 ## Author